semihcihan/storeconfig/app-store-version-fields-research.md

 - Single localizations array for easier editing
 - Version string at root level for quick access
 - Removed complex version-specific fields (reviewType, releaseType, earliestReleaseDate) for simplicity
+- App info metadata (categories, content rights) managed directly in App Store Connect for simplicity

 ### API Limitations

 1. **State-based restrictions**: Cannot update versions in certain states
 2. **Multiple API endpoints**: Need to handle both AppStoreVersion and AppInfo endpoints
 3. **Version limits**: Apple typically allows only 2 versions (live + new)

+// TODO: we're missing copyright We should add it at the root @AppStoreModelSchema